meroton/git-toprepo/README.md

 Commits are the bedrock of working with git.
-These are created in the individual _subprojects_ or _submodules_ but multiple commits across different subprojects can form one coherent _supercommit_.
+These are created in the individual _subprojects_ or _submodules_ but multiple commits across different subprojects can form one coherent _monocommit_.
 To form these is git-toprepo's core purpose.
 So cross-cutting changes across subprojects can be handled as individual commits during development and in the filtered history.

-#### Supercommits
+#### Monocommits
-Supercommits is what we call commits created in the emulated monorepo either from the filtered history where merges from the review system are bunched into one atomic unit or on-going work that may span multiple subprojects.
+Monocommits is what we call commits created in the emulated monorepo either from the filtered history where merges from the review system are bunched into one atomic unit or on-going work that may span multiple subprojects.
-It is not so simple that a supercommit is always a Gerrit topic, though that is often the case.
+It is not so simple that a monocommit is always a Gerrit topic, though that is often the case.
 A topic in Gerrit may under certain circumstances be merged with additional commits that were (or were not) reviewed to be merged together.